 Seas: Up to 3.0m

 most recent warnings

-Gale Warning for Central Gippsland Coast and East Gippsland Coast.
-Strong Wind Warning for all remaining waters
+Strong Wind Warning for the Central Coast, Central Gippsland Coast and East Gippsland Coast

 View all current warnings

 Rain and storms could bring flooding to parts of southern and southeast Australia during the next 24 hours.